Kmohamedalie/email-layout/README.md

-# email-layout
+# Email layout 📧
-Email layout 📧
+Simple  Email layout 📧 using HTML and CSS.